 Rather than eat at our hotel each night, we were keen to find alternatives.
 Trip Advisor wasn’t that helpful so we headed out onto the promenade to see what all the other hotel restaurants were offering.

 Whilst browsing our options it was really hard to choose, none of them stood out.
-Even though the hotels were really nice, the restaurants were not doing anything different to their neighbours; they served the same type of thing; seafood, steak, club sandwiches.
+Even though the hotels were really nice, the restaurants were not doing anything different to their neighbours; they served the same type of thing; seafood, steak and club sandwiches.

 Standing out from the crowd